 - Their servers and platform cannot be down.

 No matter what the situation is their website, mobile application and the ability to trade must go on.
-Because if their platform goes down because of unexpected traffic, that means the platform and also, every broker in that platform will lose money during the period which the site is down.
+Because if their platform goes down because of unexpected traffic, that means the platform and also, every broker in that platform will lose money during the period in which the site is down.

 They are not interested in data visualization that much.
 Even though there are media companies which provide some visualized tools, they are not satisfying professional brokers and traders.

 Let’s say, they attempted to create and apply a visual analysis tool in their platform.
 It will always be impossible to satisfy every customer’s needs.
 Every trader’s needs are different, that is why there will be always something lacking for many brokers in the platform.
-They have to build an incredibly detailed and customizable software in order to meet every trader’s requirements on the platform.
+They have to build incredibly detailed and customizable software in order to meet every trader’s requirements on the platform.
 And that is just not easy, that is impossible.
 However, if the traders can create their own analysis and record their own progress in their own journal, then, they will be able to satisfy their needs.
 Because they will be in charge of what to put in and how to do so.
-And this brings to the other type of software traders use.
+And this brings us to the other type of software traders use.